The Laws of Internet Privacy

 These are not the only privacy laws you need to concern yourself with, but these are the most stringent across the globe.
 GDPR and CCPA have individual differences to suit the needs of the region they are covering, but both legislations call for businesses to be explicit about what type of cookies are being used, how long the data is stored for, and how the data is processed.

 Other countries are starting to follow in tightening up their privacy laws.

-Brazil has recently enforced the LGPD (Lei Geral de Proteção de Dados) this law runs parallels with CCPA and GDPR, but specifically for businesses established in Brazil, or for businesses who offer goods and services to people located in Brazil.
+Brazil has recently enforced the LGPD (Lei Geral de Proteção de Dados).
+This law runs parallels with CCPA and GDPR, but specifically for businesses established in Brazil, or for businesses that offer goods and services to people located in Brazil.

-Although not yet official, Canada are in the process of updating their data protection laws, CPPA (Consumer Privacy Protection Act), this legislation will align with GDPR and CCPA.
+Although not yet official, Canada is in the process of updating its data protection laws, CPPA (Consumer Privacy Protection Act).
+This legislation will align with GDPR and CCPA.